behrica/scicloj-devcontainer/README.md

 ### Graphical Emacs in web-noVNC
 In the default settings, we will get a vanilla Emacs running in noVNC.
-The Emacs setup can be configured via provding a specific script in a fixed location one the Codespace instance, which can be done using the dotfile support of devctonater / Codespaces / VSCode
+The Emacs setup can be configured via providing a specific script in a fixed location , which can be most easly done using the dotfile support of devcontainer.

 See here: [dotfiles](https://code.visualstudio.com/docs/devcontainers/containers#_personalizing-with-dotfile-repositories)

 If there is a file in `/home/vscode/.setup-ide/setup-ide.sh` it will be executed after container creation.
 This can do "whatever" to configure Emacs from your own configuration.
-(Baically the script can do everything)
+(Baically the script can do everything on the build container.)

 My `setup-ide.sh` configures Doom Emacs with my personal configuration.